-Our newest initiative is all about amplifying today’s critical voices of change that are leading us toward a more equitable, sustainable and accessible world.
+Our newest initiative is all about amplifying today’s critical voices that are leading us toward a more equitable, sustainable and accessible world.

 Currently, our efforts are focused on the US election, with its global implications.
 We are translating election materials for the most difficult states to vote in.
 Here is why we are doing this.
 We would very much appreciate your help!

 The first six states (below) are considered the most difficult to vote in during a pandemic.
 We need help with translation and/or review – click a state to get started (hint: first log into Amara, then click the ‘Add/Edit Subtitles’ button):

 Please note that the following non-English languages are prevalently spoken in these states, and are thus especially critical: Spanish, Chinese, Vietnamese, Arabic, Serbo-Croatian, Tagalog, and Russian.

 Check out these simple subtitling guidelines to create quality subtitles through collaboration, readability, and an audience-first focus.

 2. Share translated videos within your language community.

 Help us get this message out to ensure we amplify its impact!
 Below is a message for social media, email, and/or any other appropriate outlet:

 - 🗳️ Voting in Mississippi, Missouri, or S. Carolina, Connecticut, Tennessee, or Texas (or know someone who is)? 🗳️ These states are considered the hardest to vote in, which is why we are translating information about voting.
 Please share this link!❤️ https://bit.ly/2Gw9v9G